farhanshahriyar/Village-Project/README.md

 ## Introduction
 <p>
-•	Understanding how the OpenGL library works is essential.
+•	Understanding how the OpenGL library works is essential. <br>
-•	Using the library function, we created this 2D project.
+•	Using the library function, we created this 2D project. <br>
-•	Making items out of fundamental forms.
+•	Making items out of fundamental forms. <br>
-•	Understanding the logics that will be used to move the objects in the project
+•	Understanding the logics that will be used to move the objects in the project. <br>
 </p>

 ## Objective